moved to https://docs.hpc.taltech.ee only partially changed to rocky yet

 srun -p gpu --gres=gpu:A100:1 -t 1:00:00 --pty bash

-both amp/amp2 are in the same partition (-p gpu) so jobs that do not have specific requirements can run on any of the two nodes.
+all nodes with GPUs are in the same partition (-p gpu, but also in short, which has higher priority, but shorter time-limit) so jobs that do not have specific requirements can run on any of the nodes.
 If you need a specific type, e.g. for testing performance or because of memory requirements:

 Software and modules